-VOTMA has commissioned KLD Associates, an internationally recognized engineering firm with extensive experience in evacuation analysis, to conduct the Sonoma Area Fire Evacuation (SAFE) study of a large portion of Sonoma Valley.
-The SAFE study is scheduled to be completed by November 2024.
+VOTMA commissioned KLD Associates, an internationally recognized engineering firm with extensive experience in evacuation analysis, to conduct the Sonoma Area Fire Evacuation (SAFE) study of a large portion of Sonoma Valley.
+The SAFE study was completed in January 2025.

-Also, refer to the Evac Study page of our website for more information.
+Also, refer to the Evac Study page of our website to read the study report and related information.

 The Specific Plan involves the transfer of shuttered State Hospital buildings on a 200-acre campus in Eldridge to developers for housing, affordable housing, commercial buildings, a hotel, and other projects to be determined by the final Specific Plan that was adopted on December 16, 2022.
 Approximately 750 acres of open space land will remain undeveloped and transferred to state and local parks and perhaps placed in trust for wildlife protection.

 The Applicant, Eldridge Renewal, LLC, submitted its Development Permit Application for the SDC to Permit Sonoma on February 16, 2024.
-Click on LEARN MORE below to view the submitted February 16 Development Permit Application.
+Click on LEARN MORE below to view the submitted February 16 Development Permit Application files.

 Then, on March 15, 2024, Permit Sonoma sent a letter to Eldridge Renewal that stated that the Permit Application was incomplete.
 The letter indicated that to process the application to completion, Eldridge Renewal should provide revised or supplemental application material as needed to ensure that the application is consistent with County standards and requirements.
 The range of deficiencies or lack of detail in the application pertained to water supply and sewage disposal, riparian corridors and biological resources, wildfire and evacuation, affordability levels of housing, and other issues.